superscribe-io/superscribe/docs/reference/system/operations.md

 ---
-description: REST and GraphQL API documentation on the Operations collection in Directus.
+description: REST and GraphQL API documentation on the Operations collection in Superscribe.
 readTime: 5 min read
 pageClass: page-reference
 ---

 # Operations

-> Operations are the building blocks of Data Flows within Directus.
+> Operations are the building blocks of Data Flows within Superscribe.

 ---